chasehutton/kd-tree/README.md

 # kd-tree
-Formalization of the kd-tree data structure in coq
+Formalization of the kd-tree data structure in coq.

+See our project report for more information.